getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

   integrations: [
     new ApmIntegrations.Tracing(),
   ],
-  tracesSampleRate: 1.0, // Be sure to adjust this to your needs });
+  tracesSampleRate: 1.0, // Be sure to lower this in production });

 // With CDN